teambit/docs/docs/tutorials/bit-angular-tutorial.md

      > product-list ... ok
 ```

-> We also added the products.ts file that contains product data.
+> We also added the `products.ts` file that contains product data.
 In this demo application, it is acceptable as the file is used only by the product-list component.
-In other cases, however, if this file is used by multiple components, you may want to consider creating `products.ts` file as a separate component that will become a dependency of the product-list and other components.
+In other cases, however, if this file were used by multiple components, you may want to consider creating the `products.ts` file as a separate component that will become a dependency of the product-list and other components.

 ### Install Angular Compiler